deewhy/dot-net-bc-sloth/README.md

 string in your appsettings.json to match the location of your project, it MUST end in your //wwwroot//db//dotnetbc.sqlite For example: "C:\\Users\\user\\git\\dot-net-bc-sloth\\DotNetBcBackend\\wwwroot\\db\\dotnetbc.sqlite;"

-Once you have adjusted your connection string to point to the proper location of your sqlite file, you must run 'dotnet ef database update' in the root of your project.
-Your API should work now.

 ### Authorization :no_entry:
 OpenIdDict has been implemented, the controllers may or may not be authorized.
 To authorize send a x-www-form-urlencoded POST request to 'PROJECTURL + /connect/token' and use data